ossecsoft/nmapalyzer/README.md

 Tool to identify the data packages sent by NMAP probes</br>
 Reverse engineering of nmap TCP sent packages to a target machine

+##Project Stage
+This project is at the moment during a research and development phase</br>

+##Release Alpha Version
+March 2016